syncfusion-content/javascript-docs/js/api/ejRibbon.md

-Specify the css class property to apply styles to the button,split,dropdown controls in the groups.
+Specifies the css class property to apply styles to the button, split, dropdown controls in the groups.